Gynecology in ancient Rome: Uterine prolapse

-Ancient Roman doctors such as Aetius believed that amenorrhea, or the absence of a menstrual cycle, was caused by a "hot temperament".
-Soranus noticed psychosomatic causes of this condition; in this scenario he advised no treatment.
-He also believed that this condition could be caused by a lack of a feminine body, he recommended restricted food intake to try and reshape the body.
-Some foods and medications used to treat this condition were cucumbers, grapes, and wine.
-It could also be treated with an incision into the hymen.
-This therapy was also used to treat dysmenorrhea, which the Romans called "retention of the menstrual flux".
-It is a menstrual disorder characterized by pelvic, abdominal, or back pain resulting from menstruation.
-Chamomile is a type of daisy-like plant that ancient Roman woman used to treat dysmenorrhea.
-Venipuncture through leeches was another kind of treatment for this disorder.
-In ancient Rome, women with heavy menstrual bleeding would be treated by applying ligatures to the groin and to the armpits, thus blocking off blood flow throughout the body.
-It was theorized this also resulted in the reduction of blood flow to the uterus.
-Following this, blunt corks, liquid pitch, and pessaries soaked with alum, plant sap, or the yolk of roasted eggs were inserted inside the vagina.

 Cancer

 Ancient Roman physicians noticed that breast cancer and ovarian cancer occurred more frequently in some families than others.
 Galen believed that menstruation would rid a woman of their black bile, and therefore could cure melancholia, which is a historical term for depression.
 Galen concluded that menopause, or the cessation of the menstrual cycle, would lead to an excess of black bile and therefore breast cancer.
 The treatment for breast cancer consisted of bloodletting and cupping therapy.
 Aulus Celsus described the stages of breast cancer in his treatise De Medicina.
 In the first stage, when the cancer was limited to a lesion, caustics were used, followed by an incision, then cauterization.
 This stage was called cacoethes.
 Celsus considered this treatment effective only in the early stages.
 During the later ones it was thought to merely hasten the patient's death.
 While Celsus did not advocate for the removal of the pectoral muscles, Galen believed the only way to get rid of breast cancer was to excise all infected regions from the body.
 Cervical cancer was believed to be a disease that primarily affected married women, widows, and prostitutes.
 It was also believed that nuns and virgins would remain unaffected.
 The Romans' association between cervical cancer and frequent sexual intercourse may have been because a virus known as human papillomavirus is known to cause cervical cancer and is sexually transmitted.